junxit/us-congress-bills-114/metadata.md

 - 2016-03-01 — Mr. Russell moved to suspend the rules and pass the bill.
 - 2016-03-01 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 371 - 9, 1 Present (Roll no. 104). (text: CR H1060)
 - 2016-03-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 371 - 9, 1 Present (Roll no. 104).(text: CR H1060)
+- 2016-03-02 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.